Do you want to know how to write Instagram captions that increase engagement? You’re in the right place.

 A better tool is Tailwind’s Instagram Hashtag Generator.
 This app will generate the best hashtags for your captions, but it will also tell you what your average likes and comments are on each post.

 Tailwind also has an Instagram schedular that will allow creating Instagram posts ahead of time, and they will share your posts at the best times.

 Another tip is to use branded hashtags to build name recognition online.

 Keep in mind that hashtags are not used for increasing engagement rates.
 Hashtags are used to reach new people and build an online presence.

 Is using too many hashtags wrong?

-Yes, using too many hashtags is considered to be spammy and could affect your post negatively.
-You are allowed to have 30 hashtags, but most posts perform better with 3-5 hashtags.
+Yes, using too many hashtags is considered spammy and could negatively affect your post.
+You can have 30 hashtags, but most posts perform better with 3-5 hashtags.
 Pick out the most relevant hashtags for your posts.

 How Long Can An Instagram Caption Be

 The number of characters allowed in an Instagram caption is 2,200 characters.
 You do not have to use all of the characters allowed.
 The best rule of thumb is to be clear, short, and concise.

 Try different lengths to see what works best for your audience.